Thorn Lighting: Birth of the company

-The Thorn brand started life as the Electric Lamp Service Company Limited, established by Jules Thorn on 29 March 1928, importing incandescent filament lamps and radio valves from the continent.
-Faced with increased import duties, introduced to aid British manufacturing, Jules Thorn bought his first lighting factory, the Atlas Lamp Works Ltd in Edmonton, north London in 1932.
+The Thorn brand started life as the Electric Lamp Service Company, which was later incorporated by Jules Thorn on 29 March 1928, importing incandescent filament lamps and radio valves from the continent.
+Faced with increased import duties, introduced to aid British manufacturing, Jules Thorn bought his first lighting factory, the Atlas Lamp Works Ltd in Edmonton, north London in 1932 and began making light bulbs by the end of 1933.
 In 1936 the company went public as Thorn Electrical Industries.
+The same year they acquired the freehold property known as Atlas Works, which they previously leased.

 1940s and 1950s

 The lamp businesses prospered until 1939 when production was geared to military needs.
-When war broke out a second lamp site, run by the Vale Royal Electric Lamp Company, was bought in nearby Tottenham in case Edmonton was bombed.
+When war broke out, a second lamp site, run by the Vale Royal Electric Lamp Company, was bought in nearby Tottenham in case Edmonton was bombed.

 When World War II ended, Jules Thorn continued expansion through investing in new plants, partnerships and acquisitions, including the opening of an incandescent lamp operation in Merthyr Tydfil, South Wales in 1947; a technology transfer with Sylvania Electric Products to mass-produce tubular fluorescent lamps in Enfield, north London and taking over 51% of Ekco-Ensign Electric (Ekco) in 1950, which added a further incandescent lamp factory – in Preston, Lancashire.

 In 1951, Thorn took over Smart & Brown (Engineers) Ltd's luminaire factory at Spennymoor, near Durham.
 In the mid-1950s specialist incandescent lamp factories were opened in Buckie, Scotland and in Wimbledon, London (the Omega Electric Lamp Works Ltd).

+In 1957 they brought all the lighting activities under Atlas Lighting Limited.

 Between 1952 and 1964 Thorn established additional overseas connections, including a controlling interest in an Italian lamp manufacturer (SIVI Illuminazione SpA) and plants in Australia, South Africa and New Zealand, followed by agencies in the Middle East and Hong Kong, the latter with Jardine Pacific.

 In September 1959 a new London-based headquarters was opened.
 Thorn House, designed by Sir Basil Spence, was at the time England's tallest office block.